alexdevero/alex-devero-blog/__drafts__/draft--object-freeze-seal.md

 // Freeze the "myObj" object:
 Object.freeze(myObj)

-// Check if object is extensible: console.log(Object.isExtensible(myObj))
+// Check if object is frozen:
+console.log(Object.isFrozen(myObj))
 // Output:
-// false
+// true

 // NOTE: This will not work.
 // Try to change the value of "title" property: